jojokarlin/Git_DRI_Jan_2017/gitaction.md

 `-a *` commits all files in the repo. `-a file` commits the file listed after `-a`.

+####You can also add:
+ - git status
+ - git add
+ - git commit -m "(message)"

+and even this command we will be explaining below
+ - git push -u origin master

 Now, how do you get these changes onto a shared GitHub so that others can see your good work?

 ## Git Push